-- Chair of Senate, or nominee. - Independent observer nominated by the Director of Learning, Teaching and Quality Enhancement. - Any person(s) invited at the discretion of the Chair whose presence, in the opinion of the Chair, is necessary for effective decision-making and who could assist in the deliberations of the Assessment Committee in an advisory capacity. - 4.2.4.
+- Chair of Senate, or nominee. - Independent observer nominated by the Head of Academic Quality and Portfolio Management. - Any person(s) invited at the discretion of the Chair whose presence, in the opinion of the Chair, is necessary for effective decision-making and who could assist in the deliberations of the Assessment Committee in an advisory capacity.

+- 4.2.4.
 There will be no formal numerical quorum established for meetings of an Assessment Committee.
 Quoracy shall be determined by the Chair.
 Quorum will not be established without the presence of the Chair. - 4.2.5.
-If an External Examiner is not able to attend the meeting of the Assessment Committee, they must be notified of the outcomes ex post facto and be invited to endorse the decision/results.
-Subject to Section 4.2.5.1 below, all decisions taken by the Assessment Committee remain provisional until confirmed/endorsed by the appropriate External Examiner(s). - 4.2.5.1.
-If it not possible to secure endorsement from an External Examiner in time to pass the results to the relevant Board(s) of Examiners, the Chair shall ratify the decisions and notify the External Examiner(s) accordingly. - 4.2.5.2.
-No specific approval needs to be sought if an External Examiner is not able to attend a meeting of an Assessment Committee.
-However, where no External Examiner is in attendance, the Director of Learning, Teaching and Quality Enhancement must be notified in advance of the commencement of the meeting. - 4.2.6.
-All voting members of the Assessment Committee under Sections 4.2.1 and 4.2.2 above shall have equal standing and shall enjoy equal voting rights.

-- 4.2.6.1.
-Should there be a difference of opinion between the Internal Examiners and the External Examiner(s) relating to the confirmation of individual module marks or other decisions of the Assessment Committee that cannot be satisfactorily resolved by the close of the meeting, the issue shall be resolved by the Chair under delegated authority (refer, Section 4.6). - 4.2.6.2.
-The Internal and External Examiner(s) will present their views to the Chair and these, along with the decision of the Chair, will be recorded in minutes of the Assessment Committee.
+If an External Examiner is not able to attend the meeting of the Assessment Committee, they must be notified of the outcomes "after the fact" and be invited to endorse the decision/results.
+All decisions taken by the Assessment Committee remain provisional until confirmed/endorsed by the appropriate External Examiner(s), subject to the following scenarios: - If it not possible to secure endorsement from an External Examiner in time to pass the results to the relevant Board(s) of Examiners, the Chair shall ratify the decisions and notify the External Examiner(s) accordingly. - No specific approval needs to be sought if an External Examiner is not able to attend a meeting of an Assessment Committee.
+However, where no External Examiner is in attendance, the Head of Academic Quality must be notified in advance of the commencement of the meeting. - 4.2.6.
+All voting members of the Assessment Committee under Sections 4.2.1 and 4.2.2 above shall have equal standing and shall enjoy equal voting rights. - Should there be a difference of opinion between the Internal Examiners and the External Examiner(s) relating to the confirmation of individual module marks or other decisions of the Assessment Committee that cannot be satisfactorily resolved by the close of the meeting, the issue shall be resolved by the Chair under delegated authority (refer, Section 4.6). - The Internal and External Examiner(s) will present their views to the Chair and these, along with the decision of the Chair, will be recorded in minutes of the Assessment Committee.
 The decision of the Chair will be final.

 4.3.
-Functions of Assessment Committees:
+FUNCTIONS OF ASSESSMENT COMMITTEES: